The 20 Best and Worst Greek Yogurts

 Activia Greek Vanilla

 We’ve all seen the catchy commercials, but Activia is not your best bet when it comes to Greek yogurts, purely based on its sugar to protein ratio.
 In fact, this little pot packs more sugar than you’ll find in a Double Chocolate Glazed Cake Donut from Dunkin’.
-To top it off, their ingredients list is less than appetizing, including: water, sugar, fructose, modified corn starch, carob bean gum, lactic acid, and sodium citrate.
+To top it off, their ingredients list is less than appetizing, including: sugar, water, modified food starch, malic acid, and sodium citrate.
 So, while it does contain those active cultures we love, there are better options for your morning parfait.

-It might be lower in calories and sugar, but don’t be fooled—this light yogurt doesn’t deserve a place in your fridge.
-Ironically, the yogurt that touts being supportive of digestion and a healthy gut chose to add artificial sweeteners to their recipe: sucralose and acesulfame potassium.
+They might be lower in calories and sugar, but don’t be fooled—these light yogurts don’t deserve a place in your fridge.
+As you can probably guess from the name, Yoplait’s Greek yogurt isn’t exactly authentic.
+But more than that, the high-sugar/low-protein combination will not have you powering through the day as you’d hope—and sadly, won’t help you stave off those mid-morning donut cravings.
+Plus, to keep sugar levels low, Yoplait adds artificial sweeteners acesulfame potassium and sucralose.
 Artificial sweeteners have been linked to altering our gut microbiome, which can result in worsened digestive issues.

 Greek Gods Greek Yogurt Nonfat Plain